University of California | College of Letters & Sciences Home | Contact Us | Text Version

 Two areas of primary interest at present are:

-(1) the deployment, function and interconnection of intercellular signaling pathways (WNT, NOTCH, TGFbeta and MAPK) in the early embryo, including dynamic gene expression in the 2-cell embryo and the assignment of distinct mesodermal and ectodermal fates to two sister cells at 4th cleavage;
+(1) the deployment, function and interconnection of intercellular signaling pathways (WNT, NOTCH, TGFbeta and MAPK) in the early embryo, including dynamic gene expression and transcriptome analysis during the 2-cell stage and the assignment of distinct mesodermal and ectodermal fates to two sister cells at 4th cleavage;

 (2) the molecular control of stem cell divisions in segmentation, especially a "grandparental" mode of stem cell division that generates two distinct cell types in exact alternation.

 Our work entails the use of various cellular, molecular and embryological techniques.
 Microinjection of cell lineage tracers and various imaging techniques are frequently used in combination with other procedures.
-In particular, injection of synthetic mRNAs or antisense morpholino oligonucleotides into selected cells allows us to express markers and/or perturb gene expression in specific parts of the embryo.
+In particular, injection of synthetic plasmids, mRNAs and/or antisense morpholino oligonucleotides into selected cells allows us to express markers, dominant negative and constitutively active versions of genes and/or knock down gene expression in specific parts of the embryo.
 We are particularly excited at the prospects of combining genomic and embryological approaches.

 Selected Publications